-Extensive research, completed in 2012 by the U.S. Department of Transportation Federal Highway Administration (FHWA), regarding traffic calming on main roads through rural communities (e.g. villages and hamlets in the context of the Municipality of East Ferris) identified that this type of roads presents both an enforcement challenge forthe community and a perceived safety issue for the general public.
-Trying to solve an identified speeding problem along this typeof rural corridor through law enforcement alone generally leads to an increase in compliance with the posted speed followed by a quick return to the speeding behaviour after enforcement is terminated.
-Acknowledging that this type of roadway not only serves local traffic, but also provides connectivity to the rest of the community at a relatively higher speed, the Manual discuss the use of traffic control devices to reduce speed:
+Extensive research, completed by the U.S. Department of Transportation Federal Highway Administration (FHWA), regarding speeding on main roads through rural communities such as East Ferris identified that this type of road presents both an enforcement challenge for the community and a perceived safety issue for the general public.
+Trying to solve an identified speeding problem along this type of rural corridor through law enforcement alone generally leads to an increase in compliance with the posted speed followed by a quick return to the speeding behaviour after enforcement is terminated.
+Acknowledging that this type of roadway not only serves local traffic, but also provides connectivity to the rest of the community at a relatively higher speed, the use of traffic control devices to reduce speed were identified as part of the FHWA - Speed Management: A Manual for Local Rural Road Owners: